pinterest/tiered-storage/README.md

 waiting for Kafka upgrades.
 Improvements, bug fixes, and new features are released independently of Kafka releases.

 # Highlights
-- **Kafka Broker Independent**: The tiered storage solution is designed to be Kafka broker independent, meaning it runs as an independent process alongside the Kafka server process.
-Currently, it only supports ZooKeeper-based Kafka versions.
-KRaft support is WIP.
+- **Kafka Broker Independent**: The tiered storage solution is designed to be Kafka broker-independent.
+[Here's why we think it's better](#broker-independent-vs-native-tiered-storage).
 - **Fault Tolerant**: Broker restarts, replacements, leadership changes, and other common Kafka operations / issues are handled gracefully.
 - **Skip the broker entirely during consumption**: The consumer can read from both broker and Tiered Storage backend filesystem.
 When in `TIERED_STORAGE_ONLY` mode, the consumption loop does not touch the broker itself, allowing for reduction in broker resource utilization.
 - **Pluggable Storage Backends**: The framework is designed to be backend-agnostic.
-Currently, only S3 is supported.
-More backend filesystems will be supported in the near future.
 - **S3 Partitioning**: Prefix-entropy (salting) is configurable out-of-the-box to allow for prefix-partitioned S3 buckets, allowing for better scalability by avoiding request rate hotspots.
 - **Metrics**: Comprehensive metrics are provided out-of-the-box for monitoring and alerting purposes.